VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

 DO NOT DO HIGH VOLTAGE BURNING.

+Seriously.
+I cannot overstate how dangerous this is.

 I burnt these boards myself.
-I have done a fair amount of burning with high voltage, to the point you might call me reasonably experienced.

 I have an electrical engineering degree and that, still, isn't even the slightest bit of qualification to be doing this.
+Veterans with far more experience have been killed.

+It is so dangerous, [you cannot show off your work at professional woodworking events](https://www.woodturner.org/Woodturner/Woodturner/Resources/Safety-Materials/Safety-Fractal-Burning-Lichtenburg-Burning.aspx).

+The plans to build these are only available on the internet because none could retail while passing common electrical safety standards.
+If you are an aspiring EE or maker, that sentence should strike terror into your heart.

 It's exceptionally stupid to even try this.
 It can and will kill you.
-I have had the high voltage go through me twice now and while I don't believe I suffered any lasting injuries, it goes to show just how easy this is to screw up.

 {{< details "But I really want to though....">}}

 </br>

-If you absolutely must:
+I'm not going to give you directions for this, sorry.
+But if you absolutely must, here are my tips:

+* Use good high voltage testing and safety equipment.
+If you don't know how to check that, or what ratings to look for when buying things, then don't
+* Make sure you're using high voltage rated components, especially wire
+* Fully understand the circuit diagram of the device you are using/building inside and out.
+That includes all of its failure modes and what can short or overload
-* Stand a good ways away when you flip the switch
-* Watch from that distance
+* Stand a good ways away when you flip the switch.
+Watch from that distance
 * Completely unplug it every time you go to move the contact points
-* Make sure you're using high voltage rated wire

-But seriously, don't.
-I don't know why I'm stupid enough to keep doing it, and I sure as hell question the sanity of anyone else I see doing it.
+But please, just don't even.

 {{< /details >}}